 The city of Iznik is steeped in history and culture.
 Its roots date back as far as 300 BC.

-Many of the early residents of Iznik came from Iran, contributing a unique culture and architectural influence to the area.
+Many of the early residents of Iznik came from Iran, thus contributing a unique culture and architectural influence to the area.
 There are several mosques and historic sites in Iznik that are well worth visiting.

 The beautiful mosque of Yeşil Cami has been created in royal hues of blue and turquoise reflecting its Persian influence.
 The Aya Sofya mosque and the crumbling remnants of the old Roman settlement here should also not be missed.